 Outside of the social network analysis literature, there has been a stream of new research in machine learning and natural language models for clustering words in order to discover the few underlying topics that are combined to form documents in a corpus.
-Latent Dirichlet Allocation (Blei et al., 2003) can be run on thousands or millions of words of text data to automatically and robustly discover multinomial word distributions of these topics.
+Latent Dirichlet Allocation (Blei et al., 2003) robustly discovers multinomial word distributions of these topics.
 Hierarchical Dirichlet Processes (Teh et al., 2004) can determine an appropriate number of topics for a corpus.
 The Author-Topic Model (Steyvers et al., 2004; Rosen-Zvi et al., 2004) learns topics conditioned on the mixture of authors that composed a document.
 However, none of these models are appropriate for social network analysis, in which we aim to capture the directed interactions and relationships between people.